 Medicines and Pharmacies

-Medicines in the Bahamas are often more costly than the USA.
+Medicines in the Bahamas are often more costly than in the USA.
 Prescriptions are a prerequisite for purchasing medications that can easily be obtained at any of the clinics.
-Common prescriptions are available with general physicians.
+Common prescriptions are available from general physicians.
 Pharmacies are located across most of the shopping centers, but prescriptions are mandatory to buy medicine.
+Now this makes it even more crucial for expats to be equipped with the coverage of a comprehensive health insurance Bahamas plan.

 Best Private International Medical Insurance Plans for Expats

-The international health insurance plans in the Bahamas are available in customized format depending on your need and level of coverage desired.
+The international health insurance Bahamas plans are available in customized format depending on your needs and level of coverage desired.
 The cost of additional coverage for dental, outpatient, and maternity will vary as per the plan.
-Expats moving to the Bahamas for work are advised to purchase a private international health insurance policy.
+Expats moving to the Bahamas for work are advised to purchase a private Bahamas travel insurance policy.
 But before doing so, they must ensure that it provides coverage to overseas medical evacuation during a serious medical emergency.
-You can go for insurance plans offered by Allianz International or Cigna Global.
-For more information, contact Expat Financial.
+Insurance plans offered by Allianz International or Cigna Global are worth having.
+You can contact Expat Financial at any time for more information.

 Learn about top 5 countries to retire in Caribbean.